Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 The Perfmatters (premium) or WP Asset CleanUp (Free) plugin is required to perform this action.
 Navigate through the plugin settings and enable this option to remove unused CSS.

-Under the Script manager option, you can disable any Unused JS on the site.
+Under the Script Manager option, you can disable any Unused JS on the site.

 Image Optimization using Shortpixel.